 Other materials include: inventories of the properties of William Minot of Boston and Noah Rice of Marlborough, Mass.; a diary of William E. Channing, 1831; legal documents pertaining to the estate of William Channing; the will of William Ellery; an anonymous journal of a trip to Europe, 1872; an autobiographical memoir by Edward Channing; a typescript history of Nantucket by Lydia S. Hinchman; numerous clippings; several small anonymous diaries; and genealogical materials.

 Large portions of the entire Channing family collection were donated to the Massachusetts Historical Society in 1965 by the children of Henry M. Channing.
 It is assumed this collection formed part of that donation.

 I. Family papers, 1685-1930

-This series contains the Channing family correspondence, diaries, writings, deeds, wills, and other miscellaneous papers.
+This series contains Channing family correspondence, diaries, writings, deeds, wills, and other miscellaneous papers.
 Most of the correspondence is among the female members of the family and includes correspondence of Lucy B. Channing, Barbara H. Channing, and Mary E. Channing Higginson.
-The most significant amount of this series contains letters of reaction concerning the meeting, marriage, and separation in 1853 of William Ellery Channing (1818-1901) and Ellen Kilshaw Fuller.
-This series also includes condolence letters on the death of Dr. Walter Channing upon his death in 1876.
+The most significant amount of this series consists of letters of reaction concerning the meeting, marriage, and separation in 1853 of William Ellery Channing (1817-1901) and Ellen Kilshaw Fuller.
+This series also includes condolence letters after the death of Dr. Walter Channing in 1876.